These Perfect Molasses Crinkle Cookies are way to good to only make during holidays! It’s the perfect all year cookie!

-I followed her directions to the tee, chilling the dough for a minimum of 2 hours and preheating the oven just like a good little baker.
+These cookies need a two hour chill time.
+And don’t ignore preheating your oven!
+Most important with cookies my friends.
 I used a Silpat liner but parchment would work just as well.
 It all paid off.
 I was blessed with the most amazing chewie, flavorful cookie I have ever made!
 I even rolled the cookie dough balls in raw sugar for an extra crunch before baking.
 I am going to make these forever….

 These easy to make chewy cookies will be a hit any time of year!

 - 1/3 cup dark molasses lightly grease measuring cup to prevent molasses from sticking